john7rho/john7rho/README.md

 ### Hey 👋 I'm John.🐺

-I am a A.B. candidate in Statistics (Quant Finance Track) at Harvard College.
+I am a A.B. candidate in Statistics at Harvard College.
 I have interned / will intern at tech and financial companies, serving as a Software Engineering Fellow for Bessemer Venture Partners and Product Manager Intern at StubHub.
 Most recently, I was an investment banking summer analyst at Lazard.

 ### 🤝 Connect with me: